 All of this is powered by Apple’s next-generation A12 Bionic chip.
 The first 7-nanometer chip in an iPhone, the A12 offers faster performance, real-time machine learning, and more efficient processing: combined with the XS’ new battery, users can expect around 30 minutes more daily battery life than offered by the iPhone X. The new chip also means you’ll get enhanced augmented reality features, amazing gaming and graphics, and an overall better iPhone experience – better visuals, better sound, and better multi-tasking.

 The new XS also comes with increased water and dust resistance.
 With an IP68 rating, each new iPhone can now be safely submerged in up to two metres of water for 30 minutes, so your device is splash-proof, rain-proof, and pushed-in-the-pool-proof.
 The XS also will also (finally!) offer dual SIM capabilities, so you’ll be able to combine your work and home numbers on one iPhone, switch between two mobile plans, or easily add an overseas SIM when travelling.

 In terms of operating system, the XS features the newest iOS 12 out-of-the-box, with updated Siri and plenty of awesome new and improved extras.
-The iPhone XS will be available to pre-order from Friday, September 14, most likely from Telstra, Optus and Vodafone.
-It’s available in 64GB, 256GB, and 512GB storage sizes; in gold, silver, and space grey; and at the prices listed below.
+The iPhone XS is readily available on a range of plans from Telstra, Optus and Vodafone.
+It’s available in 64GB, 256GB, and 512GB storage sizes each in gold, silver, and space grey — the prices are as follows: